Bala93/CLIPCalib/README.md

   logits_tr = logits_tr * (max_logits_zs - min_logits_zs) + min_logits_zs
   ```

+## Notes
+The integration of proposed calibration techniques is also available for prompt learning and test time prompt tuning in the branches.

 ## Acknowledgment
 This repository is mainly based on [CoOp](https://github.com/KaiyangZhou/CoOp) and [TaskRes](https://github.com/geekyutao/TaskRes) code base.
 We sincerely thank prior authors on this topic for his awesome code base.